scaltintasli/wiki-api/README.md

 # wiki-api
-This is my first REST API
+This is my first RESTful API